Studio Policy

 Active listening counts toward practice time and includes humming/singing along, learning a piece by ear, or thinking about articulations, bowings, dynamics, fingerings, etc. while listening.
 Passive listening, also known as background listening, does not count toward regular practice time but is essential to developing musicianship skills.
 Listening while driving to and from school, cooking a meal, completing homework, and getting ready for bed are convenient ways to integrate passive listening into the students' daily activities.
 Students should actively and passively listen to review songs, current pieces, and future works in the Suzuki repertoire, but the teacher may also assign listening beyond the Suzuki canon, as well.

-Students 10 years old and younger must have a parent/guardian present at the lesson.
-Older students may have lessons without parental involvement, although parents are encouraged to observe lessons occasionally.
+Students younger than 10 years old must have a parent/guardian present at the lesson.
+Older students may have lessons without parental involvement, although parents are encouraged to observe lessons on an as-needed basis.

 Performances

-Participation in studio recitals and MTAC events is encouraged.
+Participation in studio recitals and festival events is encouraged.
 Please only commit to these dates if you are sure of the student’s availability.
+Students participating in Certificate of Merit™ must also perform in the CM Preparatory Recital.

 My students’ playing represents my teaching.
 Please let me know ahead of time if you have an upcoming audition or concert, and I will help you prepare.
 If you are interested in attending a workshop or summer festival, I will provide you with recommendations.